Patrick-NII/Patrick-NII/README.md

 ## 👋 **About Me**

 Hey there!
-I'm **Patrick**, and I'm all about diving into the exciting world of **Big Data**, **Machine Learning**, and **Artificial Intelligence**.
+I'm **Patrick**, and I'm all about diving into the exciting world of **Data**, **Machine Learning**, and **Artificial Intelligence**.
 Currently, I'm on a journey to master advanced Big Data techniques, constantly seeking new challenges and opportunities to expand my expertise.

 ## 🚀 **Passionate Pursuits**